Riha Adagio

-RIHA Adagio is a Dutch electronic organ with a built-in Leslie speaker and a fine wood finish.
+RIHA Adagio (also sometimes Ri-Ha Adagio) is a Dutch electronic organ with a built-in Leslie speaker and a fine wood finish.
 Similar to other RIHA organs, the Adagio was made by Benelux Musical Instruments, The Hague, the Netherlands.
 A fine member of those line of all-transistor Dutch organs that featured eight models in three console finishes - walnut, teak, and rosewood.
 All of them have standard features, including, but not limited to, pedal volume control, brilliance control, and reverberation.
 The Adagio is one of the once popular RIHA models, along with the Festivo, the Andante, and the Allegro.

 Keyboards and pedalboard

 The RIHA Adagio has two manuals, a pedalboard, and an expression pedal.
 Both manuals have four octaves (49 notes).

 The organ comes with a bass pedalboard, so that the organist can play bass lines with his feet.
 However, the pedal keyboard has just one octave (13 notes) which is much shorter than that of larger organs.

 The balance of keyboards volumes is adjustable with a potentiometer.
 Pedalboard volume can be set separately.